syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Columns.md

 ---
 layout: post
 title: Columns | SfDataGrid | Xamarin.Android | Syncfusion
-description: Learn here all about Columns with Syncfusion Xamarin android sfpopuplayout control, its elements and more.
+description: Learn here all about Columns support with Syncfusion Syncfusion Xamarin.Android datagrid control, its elements and more.
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---

-# Columns with Xamarin android sfpopuplayout
+# Columns with Xamarin.Android datagrid

 The SfDataGrid allows you to create and add columns in two ways: